 Building Sustainable Digital Communities in the GLAM Crowdsourcing Sector

-King's College London, Department Digital Humanities, 2016-present
+King's College London, Department Digital Humanities, 2023

 The research reveals the cause and effects related to these metrics of sustainability as well as the different cultural influences of varying communities on sustainability.
 The final product provides an understanding of the nature of digital community in crowdsourcing and the expectations for change in the next five years.

 The full thesis can be accessed here.